Saturday, August 29, 2015

 Aroma and Flavor - 2.0 out of 3 mugs

-I have a real hard time describing the taste.
+I have a really hard time describing the taste.
 I had a sense at first it was biter, then that was not really true.
 Carbonation is very low.
 It leaves a cough syrup feel on my tongue.
-I can’t place this or truthfully compare it with anything as the flavor VERY unique.
+I can’t place this or truthfully compare it with anything, as the flavor is VERY unique.
 My tongue experienced a whirlwind of emotions (if a tongue can have emotions).
 First a spicy light caramel flavor, then a punch of vanilla, then a unique wintergreen tingle, then dryness, then a sense of honey, followed by the desire for another drink due to the medicinal aftertaste.

 This is the most difficult to score!
 One side gives it a 0.5 as it is so unique yet the unique flavor and aftertaste make it a 3.
 Since I am more inclined to try it again, it scores a 2.0 out of 3 for aroma and flavor.